jsoendermann/blueMandoTools/Readme.md

 ## Implementation Details

 BlueServer is written in Go using "net/http". blueServer.go contains the main() function that sets up the program.
 It first reads all html files into memory.
-BlueServer implements a primitive rails-style view system where html files can include other files with the
+BlueServer implements a simple rails-style view system where html files can include other files with the

     @include other-file.html